+Where to Stay in Belgrade?
+This post will guide you to the best places to in the capital of Serbia, one of the biggest**

   Reasonably Priced Accommodation in Belgrade – €€

   Pension Travelling Actor – a beautiful decorated accommodation option in the Skadarlija neighborhood of Belgrade.

   Garni Hotel Aleksandar Palas – a great value for the money in the center of Belgrade.
 High quality rooms close to the Knez Mihaila street.

   Hotel City Savoy – an excellent choice for those willing to stay in the center of Belgrade, close the Skadarska.

   Luxurious Hotels in Belgrade – €€€

   Square Nine Hotel Belgrade – one of the most luxurious hotels in Belgrade, located at the Studentski Trg, next to the Kneza Mihailova.

   Hotel Metropol Palace – a sumptuous hotel in the center of Belgrade, with an impressive interior design.

   Cost of Travel in Belgrade

   Belgrade is one of the cheapest cities to visit and to live in Europe.
 The three most important aspects of a travel budget are costs with transport, accommodation and food, and Belgrade offers great value for the money in all senses.

   Transport in Belgrade is pretty inexpensive, especially when it comes to buses and trams.
-One should be careful with taxis, as these can overcharge you, especially when travel from the main train station.
+One should be careful with taxis, as these can overcharge you, especially when travel from the Belgrade Center Station.
 Getting to Belgrade from other countries is becoming increasingly cheaper, as low cost airlines are improving their frequencies to the Serbian capital.

   Food in Belgrade is one of the best in Europe, especially if you are a meat lover.
 The Balkans cuisine is heavily based on meat dishes, and I certainly recommend Pleskavica, a delicious mix of different kinds of meat and bread.
 There are many cheap eateries in Belgrade and you can find many snack bars and restaurants.

   Accommodation in Belgrade is also one of the cheapest among European capitals.
 Regardless what kind of traveler you are, choosing hostels or luxury.
 Even in the summer, when most prices skyrocket in Europe, the Serbian capital still offers pretty affordable options in all ranges.

   Best Months to Visit Belgrade